 Can I get polio from the polio part of this vaccine?

-The teenage booster vaccine contains dead (inactivated) polio virus, which can't cause polio.
+The teenage booster vaccine contains dead (inactivated) polio virus, which cannot cause polio.

 How many boosters do I need to have?

 In total, you need 5 doses of the tetanus, diphtheria and polio vaccines through your childhood.
 This will build up and maintain your body's own immunity against these infections and protect you against the diseases.

 You receive the first 3 doses as a baby in the 6-in-1 vaccine.
 The 4th dose is given around the age of 3 as a pre-school booster in the 4-in-1 vaccine, and the 5th and final dose is the teenage 3-in-1 booster given at age 14 (school year 9).

 You'll usually only need an additional booster before travelling to some countries or if you have had a certain type of injury.

 If you think you may have missed any of your doses, talk to a doctor, practice nurse or school nurse.

 What are the most common side effects of the teenage 3-in-1 booster?

 The most common side effect of the 3-in-1 teenage booster is swelling, tenderness and redness at the site of the injection.
 But this is usually mild and goes away quickly.

 Is there anyone who shouldn't be given the 3-in-1 teenage booster?

-There are very few young people who can't be given the booster.
+There are very few young people who cannot be given the booster.

 If you're ill with a fever, you should also postpone vaccination until you're better.
-This is so any symptoms of an existing illness can't be confused with an adverse reaction to the vaccine.
+This is so any symptoms of an existing illness cannot be confused with an adverse reaction to the vaccine.